 The bartender definitely knew how to pour a drink, as he spotted me a second cocktail and called me “Queen”.
 Whatever, I got a second drink on the house!

 — Room Service Tuna sandwich —

-Funny, I remember when I ordered this tuna mayo sandwich.
-I had just come from a cruising along the Red Sea and was both tired and famished.
-I just wanted to stay in my room, lay in bed and eat a tuna sandwich- Thank goodness for room service.
+Funny, I remember when I ordered this tuna mayo sandwich, I had just come from a cruising along the Red Sea.
+I was sun baked, tired, and famished.
+I just wanted to stay in my room, lay in bed, and eat a tuna sandwich- Thank goodness for room service.

 — Bagged Breakfast —